Policy and Strategic Influencing in Scotland

 Mental health strategic influencing

-Our mental heath work aims to influence decision makers at all levels within NHS, local authorities and Scottish Government to consider impact of caring on mental health of carers of all ages.
+Our strategic mental heath work aims to influence decision makers at all levels within NHS, local authorities and Scottish Government to consider the impact of unpaid caring on mental health and wellbeing and the challenges experienced by mental health unpaid carers of all ages.

 Triangle of Care: supporting carers of people experiencing mental health problems in Scotland